mdibnjihan/mdibnjihan/README.md

 # Hey there! 👋
 I am Md.
 Ibn Jihan from Bangladesh.
 I love open source 🤍 and contributing to these projects.
-I am currently studing at Govt.
+I am currently studying at Govt.
 Rajendra College.
 I am passionate about new technologies and also love cats 🐱.

 # Currently working on
 I am not currently working on any projects.<br>